 Here’s where I suggest people start.
 I’ve put it together in an easy to consume (get it?)
-Gut in Gear guide with 5 easy swaps to better health – even before you take on the diet.
+Gut in Gear guide with 5 easy swaps to better health – it’s a start!

 But, the temptations to fall back to the old ways of eating are vast and easy, hampering morale and confidence.
-To keep focus, you are trying new things, new substitutions but in this beginning, after your first taste of horrible diary free ice cream, you will never want to try anyone else’s dairy free anything again, so I am going to give you my Super Secret 5 Best Tips for Getting your Gut-n-Gear.
+Plus you really don’t know exactly what to eat or not to eat.
+Again, I address that in the full Gut-in-Gear Program.
+You try new things, new substitutions.
+But in this beginning, after your first taste of horrible diary free ice cream, you will never want to try anyone else’s dairy free anything again, so I am going to give you my Super Secret 5 Best Tips for Getting your Gut-n-Gear.